 It features a ‘solarbank’ charging panel, with the option to include a bluetooth speaker.
 Plus, the pack features a solarbank window for charging on the go, with two USB ports and USB-C for fast charging.
 Transporting your laptop is made simple with the in-built padded laptop sleeve, and the whole pack has a clever anti-theft design.
 The integrated lock means you can lock the bags zip, or attach the whole bag to a stationary item while you relax.
 It also comes with handy hidden pockets to keep items secure, and strap pockets for easy access to cards or keys.

 The guys at Solgaard are not just dedicated to providing sustainable products that help to remove pollution from our seas.
 They are also dedicated to providing safety conscious, intuitive and hard-waring products to their customers.
-It is this kind of thinking that puts them top of this best sustainable backpacks review!
+It is this kind of thinking that puts them top of this best eco-friendly backpacks review!

 These are the backpacks that have become synonymous with everyday use.
 Their signature square design and array of colours make this a top choice for many people.
 Not only is it durable, washable and vegan, it also outlasts changes in fashion.
 They also come in a variety of sizes, making them a great option for adults and children.